Death and state funeral of Elizabeth II: Accession

-Upon the Queen's death, her eldest child Charles, Prince of Wales, immediately acceded to the British throne as King Charles III.
+Upon the Queen's death her eldest son, Charles, Prince of Wales, immediately acceded to the British throne as King Charles III.

 There was some speculation regarding the regnal name that would be adopted by the former Prince of Wales upon succeeding his mother.
 During her formal televised address outside 10 Downing Street, Prime Minister Liz Truss made the first mention of the King's regnal name during a tribute to the Queen.
-Clarence House officially confirmed the new King would be known as Charles III shortly after the Prime Minister's address.
-Buckingham Palace released the King's first official statement as monarch at 19:04:
+Clarence House officially confirmed the new king would be known as Charles III shortly after the Prime Minister's address.
+Buckingham Palace released the King's first official statement as monarch at 19:04, in which he said that the Queen's "loss will be deeply felt throughout the country, the Realms and the Commonwealth, and by countless people around the world".

 Most of Charles III's pre-accession Scottish titles, as well as the title Duke of Cornwall, were passed to his elder son and the new heir apparent to the throne, Prince William, Duke of Cambridge.
 On 9 September, William was named Prince of Wales and Earl of Chester, succeeding his father.

 The Accession Council assembled on 10 September at St James's Palace to formally proclaim the accession of Charles III.
-Although about seven hundred people were eligible to attend the ceremony, because the event was planned on such short notice, the number in attendance was two hundred.
+Although about seven hundred people were eligible to attend the ceremony, because the event was planned on short notice, the number in attendance was two hundred.
 In addition to other formalities, the Council confirmed "Charles III" as the King's regnal name.
 At 11:00, 21-gun salutes at the Tower of London, Cardiff Castle, Edinburgh Castle, Castle Cornet, Gibraltar, and naval bases and ships at sea marked the accession of Charles III.
 The King greeted crowds outside Buckingham Palace after the ceremony.

 On 10 September, senior MPs swore an oath of allegiance to Charles III in a special session of Parliament.
 The King then met with the Prime Minister for a second time and held audiences with members of her cabinet and leaders of the opposition parties.

-The coronation of Charles III and Camilla is expected to take place on 6 May 2023 at Westminster Abbey.
-No plans have been announced for William to be invested as Prince of Wales.
+The coronation of Charles III and Camilla took place on 6 May 2023 at Westminster Abbey.